Dilara Begum

-Dilara Begum (দিলারা বেগম) is a Bangladesh Awami League politician and the former Member of Bangladesh Parliament from a reserved seat.
+Dilara Begum (দিলারা বেগম) is a Bangladesh Awami League politician and a former member of the Bangladesh Parliament from a reserved seat.

 Early life

 Begum was born on 7 January 1954.
 She has a B.A. and B.Ed. degrees.

 Career

-Begum was elected to parliament from reserved seat as a Bangladesh Awami League candidate in 2014.
+Begum was elected to parliament from a reserved seat as a Bangladesh Awami League candidate in 2014.
+In December 2019, her term in parliament having ended, she was elected president of the Kishoreganj District branch of the Bangladesh Mohila Awami League.
+She sought to regain her reserved seat in parliament in the 2024 Bangladeshi general election, but was unsuccessful.